ultralytics/ultralytics/docs/quickstart.md

 !!! example "View settings"

     === "Python"
         You can use Python to view your settings.
-Start by importing the `settings` object from the `ultralytics.utils` module.
+Start by importing the `settings` object from the `ultralytics` module.
 Print the settings using the following commands:
         ```python
         from ultralytics import settings

+        # View all settings
         print(settings)

+        # Return a specific setting
+        value = settings['runs_dir']
         ```

     === "CLI"
         Alternatively, the command-line interface allows you to check your settings with a simple command:
         ```bash
         yolo settings
         ```

 ### Modifying Settings